 Outcomes for children who attend preschool through ECEAP when compared to children who do not attend preschool are:

 - Healthier when they start kindergarten.

-- More likely to graduate from high school and go onto college.
+- More likely to graduate from high school and go on to further education.

-- More likely to be employed and to earn more as an adult.
+- More likely to be employed and to earn a better wage as an adult.